zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 This episode is called “Collecting Debt” (debt) – n otice the “b” is silent when we pronounce the word.
 “Debt” is money that you owe so meone else, money that someone else who gave you to use temporarily, but t hat you have to give back to that person.
-“To collect debt” means to get the mon ey back from someone who doesn’t want to pay you back or perhaps is slow in paying you back.
+“To collect debt” means to get the money back from someone who doesn’t want to pay you back or perhaps is slow in paying you back.

 Ken begins our dialogue by saying, “Look at this li st of customers who still owe us money.”
 “To owe” (owe) someone is to be expected  – and in fact, required – to pay someone something or to do something for som eone else.
 If you owe someone money, you have to give that money back to someone.
 The idea usually with “owe” is that the other person has don e something for you or, in the case of a debt, given you money.